Are you ready to stock up on new cookware but don’t know which material to buy?

 The Best Non-Stick (PTFE-Coated) Cookware Brands

-If you are set on this cookware, I recommend checking out these brands:
+If you are looking for the best non-stick PTFE-coated cookware, I recommend checking out these brands:

 Ceramic non-stick cookware has a cooking surface made of natural sand-derived silicon using a process called sol-gel.
 So it’s not technically made from ceramic, but it’s labeled as such because of its smooth glossy texture.